Skip to content

 2. Negative Commands (Imperativo Negativo)

-• Usage: Telling not to do something.
+• Usage: Telling someone NOT to do something, using present subjunctive forms.

 • Example: No hables.
 (Don’t speak!)